Wednesday 22 March 2023 06:00 AM — Thursday 23 March 2023 06:00 AM

 Nyepi is observed from 6:00 AM until 6:00 AM the next morning.
-This year it will occur on Sunday 14 March 2021 06:00 AM — Monday 15 March 06:00 AM.
+Nyepi will next occur on Wednesday 23 March 2023 06:00 AM — Thursday 24 March 06:00 AM.
 It’s reserved for self-reflection, and restrictions include no lighting fires, minimal use of electric light, no working, entertainment, or travelling.
 For some villages and parts of the island, this also includes no electricity, talking or eating.

 But don’t worry, because tourists are exempt from these stricter practices, although you do need to remain indoors and lower the volume for a day.

 The only exceptions granted are for emergency vehicles responding to life-threatening conditions and women about to give birth.
 I’ve heard the occasional car travelling fast down Sunset Rd on Nyepi and was told by my local friends they were ambulances – only without the flashing lights and sirens blaring.
 Not that they would be needed anyway as there is absolutely no traffic on the roads whatsoever.

 The only people allowed outdoors are the Pecalang, traditional security men who patrol the streets to ensure the prohibitions are being followed.

 The day following Nyepi is celebrated as the Balinese New Year’s Day, known as Ngembak Geni (Relighting the Fire).
 Daily life picks up again as family and friends get together to ask forgiveness from one another and to perform certain religious rituals together.

 Does everything in Bali shut down for Nyepi?

 The short answer is yes.
 All shops, restaurants, businesses…everything is closed.
 The only exception is the hospitals, but even they will have the surrounding cafes and amenities closed for the 24-hour Nyepi Day of Silence.